1hnry/data-analysis-netflix/README.md

 ## 💡 Conclusion

-Netflix’s content strategy isn’t one-size-fits-all.
-It’s a carefully tuned machine: conservative when it needs to be (movies), experimental when it can afford to be (TV Shows), and increasingly global in how it sources and presents content.

-Its massive growth phase between 2018–2020 laid the groundwork, but recent years show a shift toward refinement — choosing quality over quantity, and global appeal over local dominance.
-In short, Netflix is no longer just building a library; it's curating an ecosystem.
+Netflix’s content strategy is far from uniform — it’s a dynamic system that adapts to format, audience, and market conditions.
+For movies, the platform favors predictability and consistency.
+For TV shows, it takes more risks, experimenting at scale and backing only the most successful concepts.
+And when it comes to geography, Netflix is increasingly global — not just in distribution, but in production and storytelling.

+Netflix’s content strategy is far from uniform — it’s a dynamic system that adapts to format, audience, and market conditions.
+For movies, the platform favors predictability and consistency.
+For TV shows, it takes more risks, experimenting at scale and backing only the most successful concepts.
+And when it comes to geography, Netflix is increasingly global — not just in distribution, but in production and storytelling.

+Netflix is no longer just expanding a catalog — it’s shaping a global content ecosystem, one data-driven decision at a time.

 ---